folio-org/okapi/doc/guide.md

 The special prefix `/_` is used to to distinguish the routing for Okapi internal web services from the extension points provided by modules.

+The `/_/proxy` endpoint is used for configuring the proxying service: specifying which modules we know of, how their requests are to be routed, which tenants we know about, and which modules are enabled for which tenants.

 The `/_/deployment` endpoint is responsible for deploying modules.
 In a clustered environment there should be one instance of the deployment service running on